Information for Parents of Foreign Fee Paying Students

 Page 13 Reporting on Progress

-The parents of foreign fee paying students will receive a report on their child’s progress in English at the end of each term.
-They will also be invited to meet with their child’s teacher in March and June to discuss their progress, will receive an annotated portfolio of their child’s general schoolwork in June and October and a formal written report in early December.
+The parents of ESOL students will receive a report on their child’s progress in English at the end of each term.
+Parents will also be invited to meet with their child’s teacher in March and June to discuss their progress.
+Parents will also have access to an on-line portfolio of their child’s work and a comprehensive data report in June and December, and receive a formal written report in early December.

 Teachers and staff with responsibility for international students are highly available at other times by appointment.

-Parents are welcome to contact the course co-ordinator at any time to discuss the social or academic progress of their child.
+Parents are welcome to contact the Programme Coordinator at any time to discuss the social or academic progress of their child.

-The course co-ordinator can be contacted at school or by email email@example.com
+The Programme Coordinator can be contacted at school or by email email@example.com

 Foreign fee paying students are expected to abide by the same rules as the other students.
 Consequences for breaking these rules will be the same as for other pupils and may involve loss of lunchtimes and other privileges or withdrawal of placement in more serious cases.